 If you’re a mid- or high stakes player, active at PLO100 (blinds $0.50-$1) or above, Partypoker and PokerStars are your best shot.

-In case you’re playing PLO10 to 50, Natural8 is a great option.
+In case you’re playing low stakes up to PLO50, GGPoker is a great option.
 Unfortunately, a lot of players find themselves in strictly regulated markets and have little to no options to play online poker.
 An attractive opportunity for these players is the poker apps, like PP Poker and Pokerbros because they offer worldwide access and the games are soft.

 At these stakes, it’s relatively easy to earn at least 30% rakeback or even more.
-If you’re a high volume player the benefits from the initial rakeback plus the leaderboard earnings can be huge!
+If you’re a high volume player the benefits from the initial rakeback and any other leaderboard earnings can be significant.

 In case you play lower stakes but higher volume, Partypoker might still be the best place.
 The leaderboards are split per stake level and they offer big cash prizes.
 If you manage to hit the top spots the rakeback plus cash earnings are outperforming the rake structure disadvantage big time.